 Gender bias is real.
 Men and women of all ages make judgments each day based on worn-out stereotypes.
 In the working world, gender discrimination works both ways, but women often bear the brunt of public opinion for not being, accomplishing or looking as others believe they should.

-In New York, gender discrimination takes forms that include gender-specific treatment or company policies and sexual harassment that creates a hostile working environment or expectation of sexual favors.
+Gender discrimination in New York City, Philadelphia and New Jersey takes forms that include gender-specific treatment or company policies and sexual harassment that creates a hostile working environment or expectation of sexual favors.

 Can a shampoo wash away human tendencies toward unrealistic or illegal expectations?
 Not likely, but an intelligent commercial adds to a conversation that has a long way to go.

-If concerned about gender discrimination in your work place, seek experienced counsel from a New York labor law firm.
+If concerned about gender discrimination in your work place, seek experienced counsel from a New York, New Jersey or Philadelphia gender discrimination law firm.